Last updated on April 2nd, 2019 at 12:49 pm

 The list of ways to describe how you feel after a restless night can go on and on.
 It only takes one day of feeling like this to realize the importance of a good night’s sleep.

-There’s no better time to make sleep a priority than during Sleep Awareness Week.
-Each year for one week (in 2018 it’s March 11 to 17) the National Sleep Foundation promotes the health benefits of resting well.
+There’s no better time to make sleep a priority than during Sleep Awareness Week, March 10-16, 2019.
+Each year for one week, the National Sleep Foundation promotes the health benefits of resting well.

 What are some of those benefits?
 Just a few include being more alert, making fewer mistakes, learning easier and better health.